On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Selmer complexes and -adic heights for modular forms

-The following statement is what we call the \emph{analytic Rubin-style formula} for the height pairing $\frak{H}$ and the elliptic modular form $f$ (in either of the situations (\textbf{A}) or (\textbf{B})). \begin{thm}[Analytic Rubin-style formula] Let $[x_{\textup{f}}]=[(x, (x_\ell^+),\lambda_\ell)]$ and
+The following statement is what we call the \emph{analytic Rubin-style formula} for the height pairing $\frak{H}$ and the elliptic modular form $f$ (in either of the situations \ref{item_A} or \ref{item_B}). \begin{thm}[Analytic Rubin-style formula] Let $[x_{\textup{f}}]=[(x, (x_\ell^+),\lambda_\ell)]$ and